ArunMekkad/ImageEnhancement---CLAHE/README.md

 ![Result2](https://github.com/ArunMekkad/ImageRestoration---CLAHE/blob/main/Result2.png)

 ![Result3](https://github.com/ArunMekkad/ImageRestoration---CLAHE/blob/main/Result3.png)

+In all three results, the CLAHE process significantly enhanced the contrast and visibility of details in the images.

 This script is a simple demonstration of the CLAHE method and can be modified or expanded based on your specific requirements.